 Our family lives firmly by the motto that you can never have too many books, just not enough time to read them in.
+(Use this Barnes and Noble coupon code to start building your own library).
 We have now also reached the stage whereby it isn’t just an issue of time, but also bookshelves, general storage space (Mike has even put up shelves in the loft), and facing up to the realisation that you have visited the local branch of ‘The Works’ so many times that you have their personal numbers on your mobile phone in case you need to call or text over a book order, and that’s just not normal.
 I’m not even kidding.

 As a child, I was a voracious reader.
 With a mother that didn’t want me around more than she felt she needed to put up with me, and with a very large age gap between me and my only sibling, I spent a lot of time in my room with a book.